 Another way to identify teaching practices that do or do not foster an inclusive academic environment is to be observed or video recorded while teaching.
 You can arrange for a teaching consultant from the GSI Teaching & Resource Center to video record one of your class sessions.
-Alternatively, you can request that a GSI Center teaching consultant or a faculty member or peer observe your teaching in the classroom (without video recording).
-Provide the observer with the same list of questions and have them assess these areas of your teaching.
+Alternatively, you can request that a GSI Center teaching consultant or a faculty member or peer observe your teaching in the classroom less formally (without video recording).
+Consider providing the observer with the same list of questions and asking them to assess these areas of your teaching.
 Consultation, classroom observations, and video recording are free services to UC Berkeley GSIs.
-For more information see Consultations for Graduate Students on the GSI Teaching & Resource Center website.
+For more information see Consultations for Graduate Students (http://gsi.berkeley.edu/programs-services/consultations/consultations-gsis/) on the GSI Teaching & Resource Center website.